Garanaw/sonar/README.md

     ulimit -n 65536
     ulimit -u 4096

-Also, the install path has to be added to the $PATH:
+Also, the installation path has to be added to the $PATH:

     export PATH=$PATH:${INSTALL_DIRECTORY}/sonar-scanner/bin